Santiago Argüello: Career

-During the Mexican–American War he was friendly to the Americans and gave them considerable aid.
+During the Mexican–American War he was friendly to the Americans and gave them considerable aid, fighting at Fort Stockton.
 He welcomed the stabilizing influence of the Americans, as the Mexican Alta California government was in disarray after the ouster of Governor Manuel Micheltorena in 1846.

-With brother-in-law Juan Bandini he issued an appeal to not to resist the Americans.
+With his brother-in-law Juan Bandini he issued an appeal not to resist the Americans.
 U.S. soldiers were quartered at his house and he held a commission as captain in the U.S. California Battalion.

 He was a member of the U.S. California military territory legislative council in 1847, and was later made customs collector of the Port of San Diego.

 Santiago Argüello died on his Rancho Tía Juana in Baja California, Mexico, in 1862.
 He is buried at El Campo Santo in San Diego, California.
 His widow María died in 1878.